-- set_output_delay -clock … -min … : Minus the t_hold time of the receiving chip (e.g. set to -1 if the hold time is 1 ns).
+- set_output_delay -clock … -min … : –thold of the receiving chip.
+Note the minus sign.
+For example, set this constraint to -1 if the hold time is 1 ns.

-Always constraint both min and max
+Always use both min and max

-Actually, the implementation tools may feel free to shift the clock to slightly earlier than the clock input, in order to meet timing better: A slow path from logic to output may violate the maximal delay allowed from clock to output.
+Actually, the implementation tools may feel free to move the clock to slightly earlier than the board's clock, in order to achieve timing easier.
+A slow path from logic to output may violate the maximal delay that is allowed from clock to output.
 Moving the clock to earlier in time fixes this.

-Outline of example design
+A simple example design

 always @(posedge test_clk) begin test_samp <= test_in; test_out <= test_samp; end